zafstojano/policy-gradients/README.md

 The goal of this repo is to provide a simple implementation of policy gradient methods that is easy to understand and modify, and can run on as few as **1 GPU**.

+>[!TIP]
-For a comprehensive explanation of the methods implemented here, please refer to the [RLHF Book](https://rlhfbook.com), especially the chapter on [Policy Gradients](https://rlhfbook.com/c/11-policy-gradients)
+> For a comprehensive explanation of the methods implemented here, please refer to the [RLHF Book](https://rlhfbook.com), especially the chapter on [Policy Gradients](https://rlhfbook.com/c/11-policy-gradients).

 The structure of the repo is extremely simple:
 ```